taylornelms15/Final-Project-CIS565/README.md

 ### Test

-open 5 terminals.
+open 4 terminals.

-This is our roscore terminal it is like a master node RO can only run with roscore
+This is our roscore terminal it is like a master node ROS can only run with roscore

 ```bash
 source devel/setup.bash